mirelasato/brq-travel/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Regras
-1 - Movam no Jira a tarefa para code review ao finaliza-la.
 2 - Não atualize o git com erros no projeto.
 Corrijam antes.

 - Run the following command to run the JSON server.